Property valuations offer significant benefits when establishing a fair market value for your property.

 There are numerous ways that a valuation can be conducted, including:

-Make sure to check out our article that breaks down the difference between online valuations and independent property valuations.
+Check out our article that breaks down the difference between online valuations and independent property valuations.

 To conduct a valuation, Certified Practising Valuers will generally consider the following factors: